TOUR POLICIES & PROCEDURES

 - Qualification for national-level tournament (AJGA, USGA) or adult state amateur event.
 This does not include qualifiers, only the tournament themselves.
 Junior state-level tournaments and other local junior tour events are not included.

-There will be no consideration of a refund, 24 hours prior to Round 1 start time.
+There will be no consideration of a refund beginning at 7AM local time the day before Round 1 begins.
 No exceptions.

 Any credits that were issued to your player account must be used within the same calendar year.